-Please note that you cannot open a Regular Saver (Issue 9) if you already have a Regular Saver (Issue 5, 6, 7 or 8).
-If you open a second Regular Saver (Issue 9), the money deposited in that account will be transferred to an instant access account.
+Please note that you cannot open a Regular Saver (Issue 16) if you already have a Regular Saver product with the Society, with the exception of Regular Saver (Issue 4).
+If you have one of these accounts and open the Regular Saver (Issue 16), the money deposited in the Regular Saver (Issue 16) account will be transferred to an instant access account.

 If the balance falls below £50, the rate of interest that shall apply is 0.05% Gross‡p.a./AER† (variable).

 Interest is calculated daily and paid on maturity (02 June 2019).

 Interest can be credited to the account or transferred to another building society/bank account or to another account held with the Society.